'Is there anything more attractive in life than making the impossible possible?' Vanda Scaravelli, Awakening the Spine

 In 2001 I discovered Scaravelli Inspired yoga.
 A way of appreciating movement with in the context of traditional yoga shapes that spoke to my body, held my interest and brought my search inward.
 The teachers I met were so nurturing and consistent with their knowledge that I knew teaching in honour of Vanda Scaravelli's ideas was inevitable for me.

 Scaravelli Inspired yoga offers a considerate approach exposing the body's innate ability and natural connections alongside its response to gravity and the breath; there is a kindness in the effort required to liberate ourselves from conditioned external movement.
+It is not an andragogy dictating prescribed outcomes but, instead suggests movement that will give the receiver an opportunity to find their ability to experience personal discoveries.

 Now in my forties I have over 8 years of teaching behind me and a clear tradition that I follow.
 Having studied with many principle Scavarelli Inspired mentors I have developed a supportive and inclusive disposition.
 I believe in an inevitable effort to effect what we want but, practice in contradiction to 'no pain no gain' culture.
-I am totally committed to sharing the joy of yoga through my understanding of what the body can experience
+I am totally committed to sharing the joy of yoga through my understanding of what the body can realise.

 Vanda and Scaravelli Inspired Yoga